Amy Werbel, PhD

 PhD, Yale University

-Lust on Trial: American Art, Law, and Culture during the Reign of Anthony Comstock (in progress).
+Lust on Trial: American Art, Law, and Culture during the Reign of Anthony Comstock (New York: Columbia University Press, forthcoming).

 Thomas Eakins: Art, Medicine, and Sexuality in Nineteenth-Century Philadelphia (New Haven and London: Yale University Press, 2007).
 Read reviews.

 Book Review.
 An Eakins Masterpiece Restored: Seeing “The Gross Clinic” Anew, edited by Kathleen A. Foster and Mark S. Tucker (Philadelphia Museum of Art, 2012).
 In The Pennsylvania Magazine of History and Biography 138 (April, 2014): 224-226.

 Book Review.
 Bonnie Tocher Clause.
 Edward Hopper in Vermont, Hanover and London: University Press of New England, 2012.
 Vermont History Journal 81, no. 1 (Winter/Spring, 2013): 126-128.